 New Journal of Physics, 18: 093006, 2016.

 K. M. Kurianski, A. U. Oza & J. W. M. Bush.
-Simulations of pilot-wave dynamics in a central force.
+Simulations of pilot-wave dynamics in a simple harmonic potential.

-A. U. Oza, E. Siéfert, D. M. Harris, J. Moláček & J. W. M. Bush.
-Orbiting pairs of walking droplets: dynamics and stability.
+pdf A. U. Oza, E. Siéfert, D. M. Harris, J. Moláček & J. W. M. Bush.
+Orbiting pairs of walking droplets: Dynamics and stability.

 pdf L. D. Tambasco, D. M. Harris, A. U. Oza, R. R. Rosales & J. W. M. Bush.
 The onset of chaos in orbital pilot-wave dynamics.